pithydon/wireworld/README.md

 * wireworld = 1
 * wireworld = 2
+* wireworld = 3
 * wireworldhead
 * wireworldstop

 Group wireworld = 1 will run on_wireworld on next generation.

 Group wireworld = 2 will run on_wireworld on next generation if 1 or 2 wireworldhead is near by.

+Group wireworld = 3 like wireworld = 2 but inverted.

 Group wireworldstop can be stopped with a wireworld switch.